alsino/visitmytent/README.md

-# Visitmytent.com - A Network Visualization

-A quick sketch and work-in-progress for a network visualization for vmt using d3 force-directed network and d3 symbols.
+## Visitmyorbit - Exploring Artists’ Networks

+Visitmyorbit is a portal into the life of contemporary artists working in various fields.
+The site shows artists' motivations, studio locations as well as 773 connections among them – creating an inside view into the networks of 150 artists presented on visitmytent.

+Highlighting individual artists points out their relation and closeness to other artists – socially in the network and physically on the map – giving a glimpse into the different artists' milieus – predominantly in Berlin.
+Additionally you can deep dive into individual studio visits and interviews.

+All data was collected manually and evaluated in a constant dialogue with the artists over a period of more than one year. visitmyorbit is a visualization by Stephanie Neumann and Alsino Skowronnek crafted in Berlin, 2021.

+## Demo

+See the live version here: [https://visitmyorbit.vercel.app/](https://visitmyorbit.vercel.app/)

 <img width="1552" alt="04" src="https://user-images.githubusercontent.com/8008434/155753579-1a188058-d174-4953-99d4-68648d873a4f.png">

-## About
-Constellations - Exploring Artists’ Networks Constellations visualizes the relationships between contemporary artists working in various fields, creating an inside view into the networks of selected artists presented on visitmytent.
-Different vectors connect individuals depending on the manner of their relation.
-The depth of their relationship influences their proximity in the network.
-Selecting a specific artist points out connected artists as well as the related interview and studio visit.

 The visualization was developed as a collaboration between [Stephanie Neumann](https://stephanieneumann.com/) and [Alsino Skowronnek](https://alsino.io) in Berlin, 2020.

-## Demo

-See the live version here: [https://visitmyorbit.vercel.app/](https://visitmyorbit.vercel.app/)